 Variations

 One way to vary this recipe is to use different types of nuts.
-As long as they are raw and unsalted, I do encourage you to use whatever nuts you like and enjoy.
+As long as they are raw and unsalted, I encourage you to use whatever nuts you like and enjoy.

 Another way is to use different seasonings.
 You could try, for example, a pinch of cayenne pepper or chili powder.

 I tried both and liked them!
-But use just a pinch - you don't want these seasonings to overwhelm the flavor of the nuts.
+But use just a pinch.
+You don't want these seasonings to overwhelm the flavor of the nuts.

 Instructions

-- Add the nuts and use a rubber spatula to mix them into the butter mixture until well coated.
-(Photo 3).
+Melt the butter in a large bowl.
+Mix in the honey and smoked paprika.
+Add the nuts and use a rubber spatula to mix them into the butter mixture until well coated.

-- Bake the nuts in a preheated 300°F oven until fragrant and browned, for about 25-30 minutes.
-(Photo 5).
+Spread the nuts on the parchment-lined baking sheet.
+Sprinkle them with salt.
+Bake them in a preheated 300°F oven until fragrant and browned, for about 25-30 minutes.

-Expert tip
+Expert Tip

 Recipe FAQs